What airports are convenient to Gainesville?

 Applicants visiting the campus should allow plenty of time if they plan to park their car on campus.

 Health Science Center visitor parking also exists in Parking Garages 2, 3, and 10 for a fee of $10 per day, or with a reduced fee voucher, the cost is $4 per day.
+Parking Garage 10 is the closest to our facilities and is a visitor only garage.
 For maps and more information: www.health.ufl.edu/about_the_hsc_Find_Us.shtml and www.parking.ufl.edu

 Gainesville residents, and those staying with friends in the Gainesvile area may want to arrange for others to transport them to/from interviews.